 Venue and fee

-The program will take place at "Akademie Gesundes Leben" (Academy Healthy Life) close to Frankfurt.
-It will us provide with a quiet und green environment.
+The program will take place in Windeck/Sieg.
+By train you need 1,5 hrs. from the Frankfurt airport.
+It will provide us with a quiet and green environment.

 The discount for Group reservation (minimum 2 persons) is 10 %.

-The fee doesn't include 19% VAT, please transmit the VAT ID of your company or organization to avoid VAT.
+The fee doesn't include 19% VAT for Companies, NGO's and Freelancer, please transmit the VAT ID of your company or organization to avoid VAT.